Greg

 Strange that he had not told me about that earlier.

 Accordingly over to Dave's place to get my Edixa etc, and then home to sort things out, then to the Anna Studios to get some film - Pan F 135-36, HP4 135-36, NP20 120, VP 126, for which we managed a discount.
 Opened the back of the Mamiya to load and found a film (VP) already in there - confusing.
 Spent about an hour and a half going round town, having taken quite a few photos.
 Pauline had been using my SP with the 28/3.5 STak.
-At home, had it off for what it was worth, though she is still sore from the other day, and then took her home, as the Hardies were coming to visit in the evening.
+At home, then took her home, as the Hardies were coming to visit in the evening.
 Home, and noted Dad's presence in the club, whither I went round 2200 to find him pretty full, talking to the Reads and David Bailey, who is leaving tomorrow.
 Carried on talking - David has obviously seen it all himself- and then took Dad to the office (he was going to Sibu tomorrow) and got his stuff, then home - practically had to carry him, and left him pondering the wisdom of drinking whiskey water.

 Friday, 5 September 1969 Kuching